nicholasjano/phase1-w25/README.md

 - Document your changes
 - Consider all possible error cases
 - Keep your code organized and well-commented
+- Add your documentation/ report under the documentation directory

 ## Final Notes
 Remember: